-While school culture and school climate have been defined in a number of ways, and at times are used interchangeably, they are two distinct terms which overlap and influence once another.
-Think of school culture as the personality and school climate as the attitude.
+While school climate and culture have been defined in a number of ways, and at times are used interchangeably, they are two distinct terms which overlap and influence one another.
+Think of school climate as the attitude and school culture as the personality.
 One drives and determines the other.

 School culture is the way thing are done in the school (the personality of a school), the underlying norms and values that shape patterns of behavior, attitudes and expectations between stakeholders in the school.

 - Deal and Peterson (1998) define school culture as “norms, values, beliefs, traditions, and rituals built up over time.”

 - A school’s culture is always at work, either helping or hindering learning.
 It influences every decision and action in a school, from the leadership style of the principal to the way teachers choose curriculum materials and interact with students.